Hydrogen as an energy vector is perhaps the best card we have against global warming. And the first applications are already available

 Although oil and natural gas will continue to play an important role in our energy mix, we have to look for alternative fuels to supply heat, above all other needs, in our industry.

-According to several studies, hydrogen can become a crucial element in accelerating the energy transition and generating significant socio-economic and environmental benefits.
-It is potentially available in large quantities and burns with zero carbon emissions, it is non-toxic, does not pollute nor produces emissions.
+According to several studies, hydrogen may become a crucial element in accelerating the energy transition and generating significant socio-economic and environmental benefits.
+It is potentially available in large quantities, burns with zero carbon emissions, is non-toxic, and does not pollute nor produce emissions.

 Green hydrogen – an emission-free hydrogen

 Not all hydrogen is the same.
 Most hydrogen used today is so-called “grey hydrogen” and is produced primarily from fossil fuels.

 However, there is another hydrogen that is 100% sustainable, called green hydrogen, produced through the electrolysis of water in special electrochemical cells powered by electricity produced from renewable sources.

 Hydrogen boilers – An even more sustainable production

 Burning hydrogen is not the same as burning oil and gas.
 Still, it requires new combustion methods, which means rethinking the distribution equipment, and safety devices.